List of Monster High characters: Elissabat

 She has dark black and purple hair with some red streaks.
 She is 1601 years old.
-Her doll was first featured at the 2014 New York Comic-Con, with the characters of Frights, Camera, Action.
+Her doll was first featured at the 2014 New York Comic Con, with the characters of Frights, Camera, Action.

 Elle Eedee

-Elle Eedee (voiced by Laura Bailey) is the daughter of The Robots, and her name is a pun on the acronym "L.E.D."
+Elle Eedee (voiced by Laura Bailey) is the daughter of some robots, and her name is a pun on the acronym "L.E.D."
 She has multi-colored blue, purple and black hair.
 Her favorite activity is being a DJ, producing dance music.
 She first appears in Monster High: Boo York, Boo York.
 Elle is in need of an upgrade once in a while, even more than Robecca Steam, despite being a younger robot.
 Elle is working on a pet for herself.
 She is best friends with Luna Mothews and Mouscedes King, and her favorite food is anything with olive oil.

 Gigi Grant

 Gigi Grant (voiced by Joni Goode) is the daughter of a genie and is a featured character in 13 Wishes.
 She has pink hair with some orange streaks in it, and usually styles it in a ponytail.

 One of her doll costumes was a colored blue top and black pants with gold detail.
 She has a pet scorpion named Sultan Sting.